 His blog makes me wonder about the risk in this decision and what it takes to remain a steward of life in large systems that are elegantly designed to colonized life.

-Allen Frimpong and I did a training last night for about 14 people working in social change, disability movement, harm reduction, art and faith communities.
+Allen Frimpong and I offered a training about working in complexity for about 14 peers in social service, social justice, disability movement, harm reduction, art and faith communities.

-The group studied the Cynefin Framework and then discussed what it takes to stay in inquiry rather than depending on what we already know.
+We studied the Cynefin Framework and discussed what it takes to stay in inquiry rather than depending on what we already know.

-The harvest from that conversation centered the importance of personal resolve and healthy relationships as a foundation for staying with ‘not knowing’ until emergence can happen.
+The harvest from our conversation centered the importance of personal resolve and healthy relationships as a foundation for staying with ‘not knowing’ until emergence can happen.

 is about getting unstuck and trying something new with you.